jrpotter/notebook/notes/encoding/floating-point.md

 `float`     | `1`      | `8`            | `23`
 `double`    | `1`      | `11`           | `52`

+The **precision** of a floating-point type refers to the number of bits found in the fractional field.

 %%ANKI
 Basic
 In base-10 scientific notation, what form do nonzero numbers take on?